CLI Commands

 3. Examples

-4. agentihooks refresh-rules
+4. agentihooks channel

 1. How it works